bradtiltonnow/ccl1200-k23/guidebook.md

     ![](images/2023-05-01-09-32-58.png)

 1. Now so you can see what's happening in the preview panel, click into the **Vehicle Container** and set the *Test value* property to **false**.
-This allows you to keep the formula that hides the component, but allows you to see what you're ocnfiguring.
+This allows you to keep the formula that hides the component, but allows you to see what you're configuring.

 5. Now add a new container component within the *Vehicle container* and set it to: